this is radio nowhere.

 I've since gone on to write a whole lot about Bruce Springsteen in many places – including Backstreets and brucespringsteen.net – over the ensuing 20+ years.
 But not having Backstreets to write for definitely left a large gap.
 Radio Nowhere is how I've decided to solve that issue for myself, although it is absolutely not intended to be any kind of replacement for Backstreets.

 This is explicitly not a site for breaking news.
 It is, however, a site where I'll discuss that news, and explain why it's important (or not), among other things Springsteen related.
-It is for paid subscribers only, because doing this work well is incredibly time intensive.
+It is for paid subscribers only, because doing this work right is incredibly time intensive.

 The types of posts you'll see on Radio Nowhere can be grouped into the following categories: